 .New Year's Eve Fireworks - Midnight

 As midnight approaches, crowds gather in several areas of the city to watch fireworks.

-or somewhere high in the Lesser Town
+, or high up in the Lesser Town

-- for example on Petrin Hill
+or on Petrin Hill

 The second option for the fireworks is to head for one of the main squares